 In John 14, Jesus comforted his disciples: “In my Father’s house are many rooms; if it were not so, I would have told you.
 I am going there to prepare a place for you.
 And if I go and prepare a place for you, I will come back and take you to be with me that you also may be where I am” (vv.
 2-3).
 Some scholars point to this as remarkably similar to the Jewish marriage custom of Jesus’ day and therefore confirmation that the disciples — and by extension, the entire church — were part of the bride.
 But similarity is not identity.
 Scholars also point to the Greek word translated “take” in that passage as the same word for Joseph taking Mary as his wife (Mt 1:20, 24).
 However, that is a general word for taking, bringing, receiving, collecting or seizing, and is not specifically related to marriage or weddings.
 That same word is used, for example, to describe Joseph taking Mary and the child to Egypt (Mt 2:14), the devil taking Jesus to a high place to tempt him (Mt 4:8), Paul receiving the truth that Christ died for our sins (1 Co 15:3), and believers receiving the gospel (Gal 1:9).
 In the description of Joseph taking Mary as his wife (Mt 1:20, 24), the descriptive phrase, “as his wife,” is the key, not the word, “take.”

 Jesus used everyday objects and experiences as analogies, comparisons and parallels to help people understand spiritual realities such as God’s kingdom.
 For example, he used the analogy of a shepherd and his flock to describe his relationship with his followers and had to explain what he meant: “I am the gate for the sheep” and “I am the good shepherd” (Jn 10:1, 14).
 He used the image of a grapevine and its branches to portray the importance of remaining “in” him; he said, “I am the vine; you are the branches” (Jn 15:5).
-We’re not to take these as literal statements.
+Obviously, we’re not to take these as literal statements.

 There is no question that Jesus is the bridegroom and he used stories about weddings to relate important points to his followers.
 These were perfect opportunities for him to identify us, his followers, as the bride; but he didn’t and that was not an oversight.
 Nowhere did he state he will take the church either literally or figuratively as his bride.